SIGPLAN/SIGPLAN.github.io/Resources/ProceedingsFormat.md

   42&nbsp;pica &times; 54.5&nbsp;pica text area with two 20&nbsp;pica
   columns separated by a 2&nbsp;pica space, where 1 (American/TeX)
   pica = 12 (Tex) point = 1/72.27 ft; these dimensions are slightly
-  narrower but taller than those required above.
+  narrower but taller than those required above; this will be addressed in a future revision of the [SIGPLAN LaTeX Class File](/Resources/LaTeXClassFile).

 # Body Text